Istiqlal Mosque, Jakarta: Contemporary events

 On Friday night, 14 April 1978, a bomb made of plastic explosive was set off near the mimbar in Istiqlal Mosque.
 There were no casualties reported.
 More than 20 years later, on 19 April 1999, a second bomb attack took place in the basement of the mosque, breaking the glass of the office rooms.

 Between May 2019 to July 2020 the mosque underwent major renovation at a cost of US$35 million.
 Works included: polishing and cleaning the marble exterior and stainless steel geometric ornamentation, a new mihrab and mimbar, upgrading electrical and plumbing systems, new lighting system using LED lamps, renovation of VIP rooms, new gates and improvements of garden, park and plaza, new kiosk for vendors, and a two storied basement parking space.

 A tunnel connecting Istiqlal Mosque and St. Mary of the Assumption Cathedral has been constructed by the Indonesian authorities.
 This tunnel, known as the "Terowongan Silaturahmi" (Tunnel of Friendship), was expected to be finished in April 2020 before Ramadan 2020.

 In 2022, the mosque received EDGE (Excellence in Design for Greater Efficiencies) certification from the International Finance Corporation (IFC), a subsidiary of the World Bank.
-It is confirmed to be the world's first green building.
+It is confirmed to be the world's first green place of worship building.

 In September 2024 Pope Francis, on a visit to Indonesia, stated that the Istiqlal Mosque in Jakarta is concrete proof of the presence of religious moderation in Indonesia.

 And at the same time signed an Istiqlal Declaration carried out by Pope Francis, head of the Catholic Church and sovereign of the Vatican City State and Nasaruddin Umar, the Grand Imam of the Istiqlal Mosque who was accompanied by interfaith figures in Indonesia.